Culdees Required Abbots, Priests, Monks and even Nuns to be married in purity and with periods of separation for their courses of services.

 But, since he was a Saxon, and a priest under Roman rule, his charges have been slightly heeded.
 Their maintenance of an hereditary priesthood was not merely Jewish, as he supposed, but of Druidical sympathy. “

 In Rawlinson’s “Antiquities of Glastonbury” we read on page 88 that in the time of Dunstan the Benedictine, that all the celibate Monks were taken out of Glastonbury Abbey and replaced with married Clergy.
+This is in agreement with the early Culdee founders’ ie Armagh Abbots in Ireland who graduated to be Abbots of Glasonbury had passed down their Monastic offices hereditarily as traced for more than 1,000 years as the norm all over Ireland.
 So “married Clergy and Monks” were synonymous terms at the Glastonbury Abbey.
-Against Rome’s definitions, Glastonbury held a seniority in such matters to properly govern their autonomous religious houses.
-However, still, they followed the most strict Essenic purity laws.
+Although this may seem against Rome’s definitions, Glastonbury held a seniority in such matters to properly govern their autonomous religious houses, and were recognized as such throughout the regions that included Spain and France.

 Celtic Bangors Were Different From Roman Monasteries